 Why?
 Perhaps because we know that the chances of that happening is very low, and if it does happen, we believe that it’s not life threatening and rescue will come in a matter of minutes.

 This scenario brings us to our first lesson about risk tolerance – and that is to have full understanding of your investment.

-Whether you’re thinking of investing in mutual funds, in the stock market, in a business venture or whatever else, always be sure that you know how the investment instrument works.
+Whether you’re thinking of investing in mutual funds, in the stock market, or in a business venture, always be sure that you know how that investment works.

 Another major factor that affects your risk tolerance is your financial status.
 How so?

 Let’s pretend that you have P50,000.
 Where among these two would you invest in?

 Investment A: 50% chance of earning 100% (you’ll end up with P100,000) but there’s a 50% chance of losing everything